AI Agent Index

 Limitations

-• All-in-one positioning creates lock-in risk — once HR + IT + Finance flow through Rippling, migrating away requires re-integrating 5-10 separate tools, which is a meaningful switching cost that should be factored into long-term planning
+• All-in-one consolidation creates platform lock-in: once HR, IT, and Finance workflows all run through Rippling, migrating away requires re-integrating 5 to 10 separate tools simultaneously, which is a switching cost that should be factored into long-term vendor planning decisions.

 Deel